bnicholson17/ELK-Stack-project/README.md

 - Update the hosts file to specify which VM's to run the playbook on  (nano /etc/ansible/hosts)
 - ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/4841b51bb14c7305227133e73e2f82cf7cde317c/extra%20screenshots/host-config.PNG)
 - update the config files to include the ELK severs private IP.
+- Ensure the playbooks are in the file location stated in the config files.
 - run the playbooks :
   -                                    $ ansible-playbook /etc/ansible/install_elk.yml
   -                                    $ ansible-playbook /etc/ansible/install_filebeat.yml